 Through focused facilitation stand- ups became a useful too that:

 When running stand-ups, the reasons for asking a question or suggesting a process were made clear so that the Skoosh team understood the Why? of good stand up facilitation.
 With the issues in the next release now all in one place and discussed at each stand-up it was easy to know “are we going to make the next release?”

-We left Skoosh with the ability to run their own stand-ups (they were quick learners) and with the confidence that their scrum practice was delivering on its promise.
+As experienced professionals in agile consulting in Sydney, we left Skoosh with the ability to run their own stand-ups (they were quick learners) and with the confidence that their scrum practice was delivering on its promise.

 This was a short project and a future engagement with Skoosh would include regular retrospectives that would embed a continuous learning culture.